ugoviti/zabbix-templates/asterisk/README.md

 - Monitoring of last reload time
 - Monitoring of uptime asterisk core
 - Monitoring of asterisk version
-- Monitoring of sip/iax2 online/offline peers
+- Monitoring of pjsip online/offline endpoints and registrations
-- Monitoring of sip/iax2 online/offline trunks
+- Monitoring of sip/iax2 online/offline peers and registrations

 ## Installation